-Food Export - Midwest and Food Export - Northeast are seeking one or more individuals/companies to be their In-Market Representative and assist in the execution of all responsibilities pursuant to their market development activities for processed foods and/or Northeastern US seafood products in the Oceanian market.
-These activities include Food Show PLUS!TM, Market Builder, Focused Trade Missions, Buyers Missions, Virtual Consultation, Lead Qualification Service, Product Showcases, Retail and Foodservice Promotions, Importer Education and Development, market research, market development, seafood, special projects and trade servicing for the program year.
-The selected In-Market Representative(s) will be responsible for the aforementioned activities during our 2025 Program Year from January 1 to December 31, 2025.
+Food Export - Midwest and Food Export - Northeast are seeking one or more individuals/companies to be their In-Market Representative and assist in the execution of all responsibilities pursuant to their market development programs for processed foods, pet foods, food and animal feed ingredients, Northeastern US seafood products and/or wood products in the Central American market.
+These activities include Food Show PLUS!TM, Market Builder, Focused Trade Missions, Buyers Missions, Virtual Consultation, Lead Qualification Service, Product Showcases, Retail and Foodservice Promotions, Importer Education and Development, Trade Servicing, market research, market development and special projects for the year.
+The selected In-Market Representative(s) will be responsible for the aforementioned activities during our 2026 Program Year from January 1 to December 31, 2026.